vortelus/stylus-sdk-contracts/README.md

 For information about deploying Rust smart contracts, see the [Cargo Stylus CLI Tool](https://github.com/OffchainLabs/cargo-stylus).
 For more information about Stylus, see [Stylus: A Gentle Introduction](https://docs.arbitrum.io/stylus/stylus-gentle-introduction).
 For a simpler intro to Stylus Rust development, see the [Quick Start guide](https://docs.arbitrum.io/stylus/stylus-quickstart).

-Comprehensive documentation on the Rust SDK can be found [here](https://docs.arbitrum.io/stylus/rust-sdk-guide).

-This SDK has been audited in August 2024 at commit [#62bd831](https://github.com/OffchainLabs/stylus-sdk-rs/tree/62bd8318c7f3ab5be954cbc264f85bf2ba3f4b06) by OpenZepplin which can be viewed [here](https://blog.openzeppelin.com/stylus-rust-sdk-audit).

 ## Feature highlights

 The SDK makes it easy to develop Ethereum ABI-equivalent Stylus contracts in Rust.
 It provides a full suite of types and shortcuts that abstract away the details of Ethereum's storage layout, making it easy to _just write Rust_.
 For an in depth exploration of the features, please see comprehensive [Feature Overview][overview].